 I am adopted and want a copy of my original birth certificate.
 Can I get it from this office?

 Adopted persons' birth records are not available through this office.
-Contact the Michigan Department of Community Health in Lansing at (517) 335-8656.
+Contact the Michigan Department of Health & Human Services in Lansing at (517) 335-8656.
 Contact this office also for records of births that occurred prior to September 30, 1978 where parents were not married at the time of birth.

 The recording fees for a deed, mortgage, lis pendens or other real estate instrument is $14.00 for the first page and $3.00 for each additional page.
 Any document which assigns or discharges more than one document, $3.00 shall be added to the recording fee for each additional instrument so assigned or discharged.

 How do I find who owns certain property?